LaurentRDC/scikit-ued/docs/source/tutorials/structure.rst

 	gold = Crystal.from_database('Au')
 	spg_info = gold.spacegroup_info()

-In the above example, :data:`spg_info` is a dictionary with the following four keys:
+In the above example, :data:`spg_info` is a dictionary with the following keys:

 * ``'international_symbol'``: International Tables of Crystallography space-group symbol (short);